Given below are the Class 10 Maths Problems for Real Numbers

 a.
-HCF and LCM problems
+HCF and LCM Problems

 b.
-Prime Factorisation Problems
+Prime Factorisation Problem

 c.
 Division Problems